-Your Assistant State Director has been fooling around with learning more about statistics lately.
+Your former Assistant State Director has been fooling around with learning more about statistics lately.
 That's right — the subject of that universally dreaded undergrad course in virtually all colleges and universities: Statistics 101.
 Don't worry.
 I'll do the work, so you don't have to.
 I'll just present my results, and I'll try to give you an honest assessment of what the results mean and don't mean.

 Ufology over the years has generated a lot of sighting data and ufologists have studied the data statistically some, but the statistical data and conclusions tend to be buried in the UFO specialty literature in UFO journals like International UFO Reporter, MUFON Journal, MUFON Symposia Proceedings, and various books by a few ufologists like Richard Haines, Jacques Vallee, Richard Hall, et al. The few public governmental UFO studies (for example, Project Blue Book Special Report 14 and the Condon Committee report) have concentrated on statistics, of course, because natural world or human-related studies (like psychology, sociology, economics, etc.) generate tons and tons of data that must be reduced statistically for us to begin to understand data at a more general level.